-These are all simple arrangements, which makes them perfect for the beginner cellist.
+These are all simple arrangements, which makes them perfect for beginner cellists.
 There’s enough variety of songs here that any beginner could easily learn a few tunes in time to give the family a short Christmas concert.

-Another good option for beginners is this Special Occasions Celebrations song book, which contains simple cello arrangements for nearly every holiday of the year.
-Two of the options for this season are You’re a Mean One, Mr. Grinch and I Have a Little Dreidl.
+Another good option for beginners is this Special Occasions Celebrations songbook, which contains simple cello arrangements for nearly every holiday of the year.
+Two of the options for this season are You’re a Mean One, Mr. Grinch, and I Have a Little Dreidel.
 The book is $11.99 and is delivered as a hard copy.

 All these scores are on the Musicnotes website where you can buy the hard copy or add $2 to the cost to download the arrangement immediately as a pdf file.
 Some of these arrangements are “Musicnotes Editions,” which means that when you purchase the sheet music, you’re also buying the right to perform and record this arrangement, as well as print out multiple copies.
 If you’re a teacher looking for sheet music, buying a Musicnotes Edition arrangement will solve a host of copyright challenges for you.